leminhtuan2015/Today-I-Learn/swift/swift_favorite_things.md

      ...
   }
   ```

+### @objc attribute
+  - The @objc attribute makes your Swift API available in Objective-C and the Objective-C runtime
+  - You can call Swift from Objective-C

 ### File vs Class
   - File .swift can be not contain any class (file swift có thể không chứa class)